 2. Don't assume you know where the student is struggling.
 Ask the student how he/she would like to use this time.
 If they don't have any ideas, then you can start by looking at their assignments and seeing how much they know about how to proceed with that assignment.

 3. Keep track of your time with the student for your timecard.
-Do not wait more than 15 minutes for a student and if they fail to show up for an appointment or are routinely late, notify your supervisor and let the student know they may be assigned to a new tutor.
+Do not wait more than 15 minutes for a student and if they fail to show up for an appointment or are routinely late, notify the coordinator and let the student know they may be assigned to a new tutor.
 It's okay for the student to know your time is valuable.

 4. If you are confused about something in the materials, feel free to contact the professor teaching the course to ask about the material so that you can better explain it to the student.